-These 15 dog-friendly beaches in San Diego have been chosen for their excellent locale, scenic views and wonderful atmosphere.
+These dog-friendly beaches in the city of San Diego have been chosen for their excellent locale, scenic views and wonderful atmosphere.
 We hope that this list of great, dog-friendly beaches will serve you and your furry companion well on your travels around California!
 Let us know in the comments below about some great experiences you’ve had at the beach with your four-footed best friend.

 Get Trip101 in your inbox